NicLandajo/comfyui-repeated-remove/README.md

 start_from: for example, if frame 1 and 2 are the same, enter 2 on this field

-The result should be smooth playback and reduce file size on outputs
+The result should be smooth playback and reduce file size on outputs, as well as reduced calculation time on workflows like video to video etc.

-Use the nodes at the begenning or end of your workflow depending on what you need.
+Use nodes at the beginning or end of your workflow depending on what you need.

 #